webtorrent/bittorrent-dht/README.md

 Read a data record (created with `.put()`) from the DHT.
 ([BEP 44](http://bittorrent.org/beps/bep_0044.html))

-Given `hash`, a buffer, lookup data content from the DHT, sending the result in `callback(err, res)`.
+Given `hash`, a hex string or buffer, lookup data content from the DHT, sending the result in `callback(err, res)`.

 `res` objects are similar to the options objects written to the DHT with `.put()`: